carolinan/Deejay/readme.txt

 === Deejay ===
 Contributors: poena
-Requires at least: WordPress 5.0
+Requires at least: 5.0
-Tested up to: WordPress 5.2
+Tested up to: 5.5
-Version: 3.0
+Version: 3.4
 Requires PHP: 5.6
 License: GNU General Public License v2 or later License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Copyright: Carolina Nymark 2016-2019.
+Copyright: Carolina Nymark 2016-2020.
-Tags: grid-layout, custom-colors, custom-menu, custom-logo, footer-widgets, theme-options, threaded-comments, translation-ready, rtl-language-support, accessibility-ready, editor-style, featured-images, entertainment, blog

-Deejay is an accessible, responsive theme for musicians, DJ's and event planners.
+Deejay is an accessibility ready, responsive theme for musicians, DJ's and event planners.

 == Description ==
 Deejay was designed with musicians, DJ's and event planners in mind.
-The theme is accessible and responsive with multiple menus and widget areas as well as color and layout options, including support for a header background video.
+The theme is accessibility ready and responsive with multiple menus and widget areas as well as color and layout options, including support for a header background video.
 Deejay has 3 custom widgets for recent posts, recent comments and testimonials (The testimonial widget requires Jetpack).
 It also uses the audio and video post formats so that you can showcase your music,